Feaster Five Road Race

 The Feaster Five Thanksgiving Day Road Race, more commonly called the Feaster Five, is a 5-mile road race held annually in Andover, Massachusetts, United States, on the fourth Thursday in November, Thanksgiving Day.
-It is one of the Bay State's largest five mile races (with an estimated 10,720 participants in 2012).
+It is one of the state's largest five mile races (with an estimated 10,720 participants in 2012).
 The race has been held every Thanksgiving morning since 1988, and is one of a number of races across the nation known colloquially as a "Turkey Trot."

 Proceeds from the race benefit Merrimack Valley Striders Scholarship Program, the Bellesini Academy, Groundworks Lawrence and the Merrimack Valley YMCA.

 Children ages 2–12 can participate in a shorter, one-kilometer race called The Kids' K.

 History

 1980s

 On November 24, 1988 the first Feaster Five was held, and approximately 300 runners finished.
 The first men's winner was Ken Pliska, and Amy Legacki was the first women's winner.

 The second race in 1989 almost did not happen because of an early nor'easter that deposited more than six inches of heavy wet snow on the course at the start of the race.
 Approximately 400 runners completed the race in near whiteout conditions.
 In 1990, apple pies were given out to all runners, a tradition that continues every year.